 Strevell moved from Pontiac to Montana in 1879, where he established himself as an involved citizen of Miles City.
 His son, Charles, took up residence in Salt Lake City, Utah, where he devoted his life to archeology.
 Before the Strevells left Pontiac, they removed the door jamb which was marked with Lincoln’s height and it was subsequently placed in the Salt Lake City museum started by Charles Strevell.
 Jason Strevell died in 1903.

-Strevell’s home in Pontiac was purchased by the Livingston County Historical Society and has been undergoing restoration since about 2008.
-The goal was to turn it into a local history and Lincoln museum.
+Strevell’s home in Pontiac was purchased by the Livingston County Historical Society the restoration process took 10 years from 2008 until 2018.
 After 10 years of renovation work, the house was officially opened in the Summer of 2018.
 You can view a few images of the restoration process by visiting this page.

 Order A Memorial Brick

-You can be a part of the Strevell House Restoration project.
-Memorial bricks are being sold to support this effort.
+You can be a part of the Strevell House maintenance project.
+Memorial bricks are being sold to support the maintenance of the house.
 Bricks come in a variety of sizes and can be engraved with your message.
 Download the Strevell House Memorial Brick Order Form.